thm-projects/arsnova-mobile/README.md

 ![ARSnova](src/site/resources/showcase.png)

-ARSnova consists of two projects: the mobile client and the server.
+ARSnova consists of two projects: the mobile client and the backend.
 This repository contains the mobile client code.
-You will find the server at [thm-projects/arsnova-backend](https://github.com/thm-projects/arsnova-backend).
-If you plan to work on the client you have to build both repositories - the server and the client.
+You will find the backend at [thm-projects/arsnova-backend](https://github.com/thm-projects/arsnova-backend).
+If you plan to work on the client you have to build both repositories - the backend and the client.

 [![Build Status](https://travis-ci.org/thm-projects/arsnova-mobile.svg?branch=master)](https://travis-ci.org/thm-projects/arsnova-mobile)